dawn1810/ToDawnGame/README.md

 [Image showcasing the colorful and cute art style of the game]

-**Tired of ordinary typing games?** Immerse yourself in the vibrant and adorable world of [Your Game Name], a typing game unlike any other!
+**Tired of ordinary typing games?** Immerse yourself in the vibrant and adorable world of [BREAK KEYS], a typing game unlike any other!

 **Key Features:**